The representative body for New Zealand’s eight universities.

 Mr Georgetti believed that "whatever fluctuations there may be in prices for primary produce and in land values and whatever vicissitudes the said Dominion may pass through farming land will always be the most stable asset in which to invest money".

-Up to $20,000 per year for Masters study and $30,000 per year for doctoral study.
+In New Zealand up to $20,000 per year for Masters study and $30,000 per year for doctoral study.
 For those students studying overseas the award can be up to $NZ45,000 per year.
-The maximum period of tenure is three years.

 The number of scholarships awarded in any year is determined by the Selection Committee.